zakhar-kogan/kb-obsidian/posts/K-Hole + Move yoself.md

 ![](https://i.imgur.com/GKlDhYe.png)
 That feel when you report lower depression scores.

-In an article by Matthew Pierce et al. in _JAMA Psychiatry_, 15 cohort studies with follow-up durations of 3-26 (maybe more, but I'm a simple man I don't read)
+In an [article by Matthew Pierce et al. in _JAMA Psychiatry_](http://doi.org/10.1001/jamapsychiatry.2022.0609), 15 cohort studies with follow-up durations of 3-26 years (maybe more, but I'm a simple man I don't read) were reviewed to answer one question: **how much exercise is needed to stave off depression**?

+**TL:DR** ⇒ less than you thought.

+## Real **TL:DR**
+- Total sample size: 190,000 participants
+- Exercise data was converted into [METs](https://en.wikipedia.org/wiki/Metabolic_equivalent_of_task). *Spoiler*: sitting at a PC is 1.5/hour, sex is 5.8 (you're probably underdoing it), [saluting sun](https://en.wikipedia.org/wiki/Sun_Salutation) is 7.4
+- WHO recommends 30 min * 5 days/week of moderate activity, 8.8 METs (NOT the [meth thing](https://t.me/ohmyboi/1046), however i)